gorango/flowcraft/docs/guide/advanced-guides/composition.md

 - The sub-flow can write data to the `Context`, and that data will be available to subsequent nodes in the parent flow.

 This shared-memory model makes passing data between composed flows trivial.
 However, be mindful of potential key collisions if sub-flows are developed independently.
 Using descriptive and unique `ContextKey`s is a good practice to avoid conflicts.

+For a more advanced and robust pattern for managing data flow, especially when using the declarative `GraphBuilder`, see the guide on **[Best Practices: Data Flow in Sub-Workflows](../best-practices/sub-workflow-data.md)**.